Tweed Volcano: Volcanic stratigraphy

 Lavas from the Tweed Volcano are recognised as part of the Lamington Volcanics.

 The volcanic stratigraphy of the Tweed Volcano is similar to many other hotspot volcanoes around the world.
 Eruptions of tholeiitic and some calc-alkaline basalts are the oldest recognised units derived from the volcano.
 These are named the Lismore Basalt and Beechmont Basalt in New South Wales and Queensland respectively.
 There are numerous flows recorded which may have been erupted irregularly as fossil soil (Paleosol) profiles and lacustrine type rock units are occasionally found within the rock unit.

 Following eruption of the Lismore/Beechmont Basalt a period of eruption of rhyolite lavas took place.
 Eruptions occurred in lava and some pyroclastic forms.
 These rhyolites are known in New South Wales as the Nimbin Rhyolite and Queensland as the Binna Burra Rhyolite.
 Following eruption of this rhyolite a period of basaltic volcanism resumed (or continued) with the eruption of the Blue Knob (NSW)/Hobwee (QLD) Basalt.

 The erosion of the volcano has resulted in the exposure of the central feeders of the volcano.
 These are most evident as Mount Warning and Mount Nullum, though there are numerous other volcanic vents identified all around the region as far away as Nimbin in New South Wales and Spring Mount in Queensland.
 The central volcanic area in the vicinity of Mount Warning and Mount Nullum is known as the Mount Warning Central Complex and is composed of intrusive rocks including syenite, peralkaline granite, microgranite, monzonite, dolerite, as well as some hyperbassal and volcanic rocks such as rhyolite and basalt.

+The caldera, which has a diameter of around 30 kilometres, contains rich volcanic soils which supports agriculture, with the primary crop in the area being Sugarcane.
+The caldera is surrounded on most sides by mountains and plateaus.
+The two primary ranges which form the rim of the caldera are the mountain belt formed by the Tweed Range, Lamington Plateau and Springbrook Plateau and it’s eastward extensions consisting of ridges extending in a general northeastern direction towards the Gold Coast.
+This mountain belt which can be seen as one range forms the western and northern parts of the caldera rim. and the Nightcap Range to the south and a series of smaller hills to the east which are connected to the Nightcap Range.
+Much of the caldera is covered by Gondwana Rainforests.
+The ranges and plateaus fan outwards on the opposite side of the inner caldera.
+The rivers and creeks also generally flow in the valleys between the ridges and radiate outwards in a similar way as the mountains.
+Lamington National Park contains over 500 waterfalls and cascades which are from creeks which navigate through the rough terrain of the Lamington Plateau.
+The edge of the Lamington which meets the caldera descends steeply with layers of cliffs and offers extensive views into the caldera from various lookouts along the edge of the caldera rim which can be accessed via hiking tracks.